GianFederico/GianFederico.github.io/_pages/about.md

 ## 🟢 Professional Experience
 With [Alten IT](https://www.alten.it/) I've worked on multiple active projects both back-end (C#, EntityFramework) and front-end (Angular, HTML, CSS, JSON Server) also along with an automation project using Microsoft Power Automate Desktop.
 As an intern, I was responsible for managing an internal HR-oriented tool, and work with clients on:
   - implementing an applet that served as new database;
-  - automate a list of client processes;
+  - automating a list of client processes;

 ## 🟢 Other Working Experiences